• Skip to main content

 • Chocolate - You can use any kind of chocolate you like but I used milk chocolate for this chocolate bark.

 • Peppermints - I love crushing peppermints for this but you could also use candy canes.
 Or buy already crushed peppermint from a store.
+You can also use crushed candy canes.

 5. Next, sprinkle crushed peppermints over the bark.